duperweb/duperweb/README.md

 Here are some of my skills

-- 🔭 I’m currently working on ...duproweb
+- 🔭 I’m currently working on ...#DOCWEB, #DUPROSTUDIO, DUPERWEB #HMIB
 - 🌱 I’m currently learning ...Django Python
 - 👯 I’m looking to collaborate on ...
 ReactJS
 - 🤔 I’m looking for help with ...Desktop App